Family-friendly

 Ballarat's little Italy is renowned for its artisan wood-fired pizzas, fresh pasta dishes, antipasti, seafood and delicious desserts.

-And pop in to the adjoining Carboni’s Next Door to stock up on pastries, gourmet panini, homemade sauces, cured meats and more.
+And pop into the adjoining Carboni's Next Door to stock up on pastries, gourmet panini, homemade sauces, cured meats and more.

 The Little Cupcake